-There’s much to do as you plan your wedding: find a caterer, choose flowers, shop for a gorgeous gown, get the license...
+There’s much to do as you plan your wedding: find a caterer, choose a florist, shop for a gorgeous gown, get the marriage license...
 Oops!
 Scratch that last one.
 You might think that having to acquire a marriage license is a given, as essential to getting married as saying your wedding vows at the ceremony.
 But in Quebec, marriage licenses aren’t a thing.
 Instead, there’s something akin to the old-fashioned practice of publishing banns.
 Read on to find out what’s involved.

 There are two kinds of legal relationships for couples in the province of Quebec, marriage and civil union.
 What’s the difference, you ask?
 Well, not much.
 The latter was introduced in 2002 as an option for same-sex couples before marriage became legal for them in 2005, and then it just stuck around.
 If the word “marriage” scares you and you go for a “civil union,” be aware that although it is essentially the same as marriage, it may not be recognized as such beyond Quebec’s borders, which could cause problems down the road.
 For the purposes of this article, we’re going to assume you’re choosing marriage.